 ATC Lawsuit Details

-The lawsuit claims that the plaintiffs introduced the Multi-State Operator (MSO) Verano Holdings to DeCotiis who then dumped them in favor of Verano.
+The lawsuit claims the plaintiffs introduced the Multi-State Operator (MSO) Verano Holdings to DeCotiis.
+They then dumped them in favor of Verano.
 They were initially brought in because Fresh Harvest Group thought that it would help their application.

-In one crucial phone conversation, the ATC lawsuit says Verano’s officers suggested that in lieu of payment DeCotiis would receive stock in the company.
+In one phone conversation, the ATC lawsuit says Verano’s officers suggested in lieu of payment DeCotiis would receive stock.

 “Count us in, partner,” DeCotiis is alleged to have said.

-The ATC lawsuit alleges that after it became apparent that the law firm would use their political connections to secure a license for them, Verano suggested they might give the Fresh Harvest Group partners a percentage for introducing them to DeCotiis and Perez.
+The ATC lawsuit alleges it became apparent that the law firm would use its political connections to secure a license.
+Then Verano suggested they might give the Fresh Harvest Group partners a percentage for introducing them to DeCotiis and Perez.
 However, that never materialized.

 The DeCotiis firm says because they did not sign an actual contract with Wolfe and Fresh Harvest and merely discussed working together, they are not legally liable.
 And because they were not clients, they did not take the necessary steps to make sure there was no conflict of interest.